Japan’s cultural capital, Kyoto, is a popular destination for domestic and international tourists alike.

 The space leaves a striking first impression with its masterful interpretation of both modern architecture and Japanese design sensibilities, and we quickly perked up from our sleepy demeanours when we first arrived.

 A hotel associate sat down with us in one of the seating areas to begin the check-in process, although we would then proceed into the room itself in order to complete the “in-room check-in” – a Ritz-Carlton brand tradition that I’ve been treated to at select properties (though not all of them) in the past.

-Despite my best attempts at requesting a suite upgrade over the chat app for this stay, there was not one forthcoming in the end, and the check-in associate confirmed that we had been upgraded to a Deluxe Kyoto Room with views of the central courtyard.
+Despite my best attempts at “suite-talking” my way into an upgrade over the chat app for this stay, there was not one forthcoming in the end, and the check-in associate confirmed that we had been upgraded to a Deluxe Kyoto Room with views of the central courtyard.

 I gave one more half-hearted attempt at the matter, asking “So there were no suites available as a Titanium member?” and was met with a bold-faced “sorry sir, we don’t have any suites available for this stay,” and I didn’t really have the energy to pursue it further.

 Instead, we followed our associate into the elevators and made our way up to the third floor of the building.

 The Ritz-Carlton’s hallways retain the same sophisticated décor from the lobby, using soft warm lighting, tempered by a series of horizontal and vertical wooden screens, to create a sense of order and serenity.